paulfoley/Udacity_Nanodegree-Data_Analyst/Marriage_Age_Explore/README.md

 # Data Explore - Marriage Age

+As a 28 year old, it feels as though the majority of my friends my same age or older are married...
+I'm curious about the statistics on marriage.
+Not only in the US, but across the world.
 In this project, we will explore first of age of marriage data from [Gapminder](http://www.gapminder.org/data/).

 ## Marriage Age Exploration